What will I study?

-You wish to be able to seek work under supervision within community health care, support services, health sector, as well as, in formal education settings or to progress to further or higher education and training.
-You will be provided with the knowledge, skill and competence to work with children and their families, maintaining a healthy and safe environment and supporting the development of the child through play and a variety of other activities.
+Learn the skills to work with children and their families, maintaining a healthy and safe environment to support the development of the child through play and a variety of other activities.

 On successful completion employment may be gained in Primary Schools, Post-Primary Schools and Third Level Colleges working as a Classroom Assistant, a Special Needs Assistant and/or a Personal Assistant.